wultra/sike-java/docs/Readme.md

 - SIKEp610
 - SIKEp751

-Both reference and optimized implementations have been ported, and it is possible to switch the implementation type.
+The project provides implementation ports for both reference and optimized implementations, and it is possible to switch the implementation type.
 The port currently does not support compressed keys.
-The field mathematics is based on Java BigInteger, and the math performance will be further improved in the future by switching to an alternative implementation.
+The field arithmetics is based on Java BigInteger in the reference implementation.
+The optimized implementation uses an unsigned long array representation of field elements, and the field arithmetics does not use any native code.

 The private and public keys can be exported into: